Robbie Robertson (album): Recording

 Robertson then flew to Bath, England, to work with Peter Gabriel in his home studio.
 Robertson had been devising a track entitled "Fallen Angel" about a soul passing into the next dimension.
 Robertson attributed the direction he was taking to the recent passing of fellow Band alumnus Richard Manuel, who had committed suicide in a hotel room in Florida in March 1986, and dedicated the song to him.
 Robertson loved the "ghosty, angelic sound" Gabriel achieved when stacking his vocals, and requested that Gabriel record background vocals for the song, which he agreed to.
 Gabriel also provided keyboards on "Fallen Angel", as well as keyboards and drum programming on "Broken Arrow", a song which was inspired by Robertson's Native American heritage.
+Whereas Robertson was reluctant to invoke his Native American heritage during his time recording with The Band, he decided to embrace it for his solo album, saying that "it feels very natural for me to express this thing that I've had deep inside me all my life."
+During the recording sessions, Robertson would play the musicians tapes of music from American Indians.

 Robertson also recorded at Bearsville Studios near Woodstock, New York, which was founded by his former manager Albert Grossman.
 At Bearsville Studios, Robertson worked on a version of "What About Now" that was withheld from the final release of the album, as well the track "American Roulette," which was inspired by a screenplay he had written.
 Robertson utilized Lone Justice lead singer Maria McKee as backing vocalist for these two tracks.
-Engineer Bob Clearmountain was brought in to remix the album just before its release.

-Reception

-Released on October 26, 1987, Robbie Robertson peaked at No. 35 on the Billboard 200, remaining in the Top 40 for 3 weeks.
-Robbie Robertson produced several hits on the Billboard Mainstream Rock charts, with "Showdown at Big Sky" coming in the highest (No. 2) and "Sweet Fire of Love" the second highest (no. 7).
-The album was nominated for a Grammy Award for "Best Rock / Vocal Album".
-Robbie Robertson was certified gold in the United States in 1991.

-Robbie Robertson was critically well-received at the time of its release, placing at No. 13 in the annual Pazz & Jop Critics Poll published in The Village Voice.
-The album was listed in the Top Ten Albums of the Year by several of the critics in Billboard magazine's 1987 "The Critics' Choice" end-of-the-year feature, and in February 1988, the album was listed in Stereo Review magazine's "Best Recordings of The Month" feature.
-In 1989, the album was listed as No. 77 in Rolling Stones "100 Best Albums of the Eighties".
+Rick Danko also contributed additional vocals on "Sonny Got Caught in the Moonlight" at the request of Robertson while the album was being mixed at Bearsville Studios.
+Robertson originally planned on only using his voice on "Sonny Got Caught in the Moonlight", but changed his mind after realizing that he had already used other vocalists throughout the record.